November 09, 2010 –

 We-Ta-Se members at the 2009 Veterans Memorial Wall ceremony.
 Leading the group is Lorrie Wahwassuck whose name will be added to the wall this year for her service in Iraq.

-The Veterans Memorial Wall is located in Prairie Peoples Park on the reservation.
+The Veterans Memorial Wall is located in Prairie Peoples Park on the common land.

 MAYETTA: We-Ta-Se American Legion Post #410 will add eight Potawatomi names to the Veterans Memorial Wall during a ceremony this Thursday at 11 a.m. in Prairie Peoples Park.